eteeselink/fakethat/README.md

 For example:

-### Validate method arguments, set up return values and side effects, with plain C#
+### Validate arguments, set up return values and side effects, with plain C#

 Other libraries have extensive fluent syntax for specifying that a method may be called only with these and these arguments, and should return such and such a value.